Dry Eye Treatment in Wilmington

 Other treatments are designed to conserve tears by blocking the tiny tear ducts, which forces the tears to stay in the eyes longer.
 Tiny plugs can be inserted into the tear ducts or surgery can be performed to permanently close the tear ducts.

 Many cases of dry eye respond very well to a treatment called LipiFlow.
 This treatment restores optimal function to malfunctioning meibomian glands.
 The glands are gently warmed and stimulated to produce the oily layer for the tear film.
-Dr. Johnson has had tremendous success with LipiFlow for the treatment of dry eye and performs the procedure on a regular basis.
+We have had tremendous success with LipiFlow for the treatment of dry eye and perform the procedure on a regular basis.

-Dr. Johnson works with all of his dry eye patients to find the solution best suited to their individual circumstances.
-He can also recommend lifestyle tweaks to reduce the uncomfortable symptoms of dry eyes, including increasing humidity at home or work, taking nutritional supplements or switching a medication.
+Dr. Johnson and Dr. Kelley work with all of our dry eye patients to find the solution best suited to their individual circumstances.
+We can also recommend lifestyle tweaks to reduce the uncomfortable symptoms of dry eyes, including increasing humidity at home or work, taking nutritional supplements or switching a medication.